sn-ravance/legorefarch/README.md

 # RefArch Diagram Generator

-A React application that allows you to generate and visualize a security focused reference architecture diagrams using a swimlane layout.
+A React application that allows you to generate and visualize a security focused reference architecture diagram using a swimlane layout.
 The application provides drag-and-drop functionality for creating, moving, and organizing blocks within swimlanes.
 It is designed to assist in planning and visualizing various components of an architectural design.

 ## Features